caiosuarez/collect-map/README.md

 ## Instructions:

-To use the google maps API, you will need an api key, substitute your key in the API_KEY constant present in the Map component
+To use the google maps API, you will need an api key, add your key in the API_KEY constant present in the Map component.

 ### `npm install`